 From Thomas Edison to Oprah Winfrey, pioneers of entrepreneurship have given inspiration and hope to everyone with a great idea.
-Without entrepreneurs, we would never have Microsoft, Apple, Dyson, Virgin Airlines, Facebook… this list could go on forever.
+Without entrepreneurs, we would never have Microsoft, Apple, Dyson, Virgin Airlines, Facebook...the list could go on forever.

 It might be easy to feel jealous of their success, but everyone had to start from scratch from some point.
 All these notable entrepreneurs had to rise above their own individual struggles and setbacks as well.
 Check out one of our favorite graphics from our Inspiring Entrepreneurs Pinboard; at one point Oprah was deemed "unfit for television" and Michael Jordan was cut from his high school basketball team.
-Don't succumb to critics, negativity or temporary failures.
+Don't succumb to critics, negativity, or temporary failures.
 Everyone experiences rough patches, even the greats.
 If they could push through them, so can you.

 Entrepreneurs know the true meaning of work hard, play hard.
-While the self-employed lifestyle can mean lots of late nights, mountains of emails and poring over bank statements, it also means opportunities to get work done on your own time.
-Anyone running their own business can tell you that a home office often doesn't really look like an office at all—you can update your site from the comfort of your own living room, shoot a quick email while taking the bus or check your latest orders anywhere, anytime on your smartphone.
+While the self-employed lifestyle can mean lots of late nights, mountains of emails, and poring over bank statements, it also means opportunities to get work done on your own time.
+Anyone running their own business can tell you that a home office often doesn't really look like an office at all—you can update your site from the comfort of your own living room, shoot a quick email while taking the bus, or check your latest orders anywhere, anytime on your smartphone.

 The flipside of working on your own time?
 Relaxing on your own time!
 Being self-employed means you don't have to ask anyone but yourself for the permission to travel or take a weekend off.
 The aforementioned Yodle study also found that 72% of small business owners take at least two weeks of vacation per year, and 27% take at least four.
-That's a pretty awesome benefit to balance out all the blood, sweat and tears put into your dream.
+That's a pretty awesome benefit to balance out all the blood, sweat, and tears put into your dream.

 Speaking of Thomas Edison, that gentleman had a much more challenging entrepreneurial experience than modern inventors and innovators.
-These days we're practically spoiled by the myriad resources on the internet.
-Advice, how-tos, design services, social support, business blogs, online storefronts, webinars and more—the sky's the limit with your business thanks to the world wide web.
+These days, we're practically spoiled by the myriad resources on the internet.
+Advice, how-tos, design services, social support, business blogs, online storefronts, webinars, and more—the sky's the limit with your business thanks to the world wide web.
 You can sell your product to practically anyone, anywhere, any time.
 That's a perk beyond Edison's wildest dreams.

 Where would we be without our loyal loved ones?
 Everyone needs support and human connection regardless of their occupation, but caring companions are especially important to the self-employed.
-We all know we can hit some rough patches and stressful times, and that's when a hug or word of wisdom from a significant other, dear friend or business mentor can make all the difference in the world.
+We all know we can hit some rough patches and stressful times, and that's when a hug or word of wisdom from a significant other, dear friend, or business mentor can make all the difference in the world.